im-sandbox-suryaraghava80/copilot-training/Integrating-Third-Party-Services-and-Libraries.md

-# Topic: Integrating Third-Party Services and Libraries with GitHub Copilot
+# Integrating Third-Party Services and Libraries with GitHub Copilot

 In this slide, we’ll explore how **GitHub Copilot** can assist you in integrating **third-party services and libraries** into your projects.
 Integrating external services and libraries is a common task in software development, and Copilot can simplify and streamline this process, making your development workflow more efficient and effective.